phillwatson/one-stop/README.md

 PoC build simple, the Maven model of parent POM and sub-modules has been adopted; with each module adopting the same version as the parent.

+### Structure
+The project consists of a parent POM with a number of sub-modules.
+The sub-modules consist of services (that provide client functionality) and libraries (that provide internal functionality shared by services and other libraries).

+In general, and to reduce clutter, the library modules are grouped under the parent module `lib-module`.
+The exception to this is the event libraries; which are grouped under the parent module `event-module`.

 ## Docker Configuration
 The following must be added to `environment:` section of the docker-compose.yaml services.
 This can be also be achieved by creating a docker-compose-override.yaml.